dlr-pa/pydabu/doc/source/walkthrough.rst

 Use [pfu]_ to create some checksums (if you have a few GB or more, this could take a while) and recreate the data bubble::

-  $ pfu.py create_checksum -directory . -store single
+  $ pfu.py create_checksum -dir . -store single
   $ rm .dabu.json .dabu.schema
   $ pydabu.py create_data_bubble -dir .
   $ jsonschema -i .dabu.json .dabu.schema